CopernicaMarketingSoftware/Documentation/Publisher/en/feedback-opens.md

 The Marketing Suite can rewrite image links in emails to track opens.
 When an email is opened for which this option was set, the image will not be downloaded from your own server, but from the cache on our web servers instead.
-This allows us to track all opens, and to use that for statistics.
+This allows us to track all opens and to use that for statistics.

 If you set up a feedback loop for opens, the Marketing Suite notifies you in realtime about each registered image download.
 For each open that we monitor we send